- About Us

-We require $150,000 USD to develop an ICHOM Standard Set.
+We require $500,000 USD to develop an ICHOM Set.
 This amount covers the staff to run the project (a full-time ICHOM Project Leader, Standardization Associate, and Research Fellow), management oversight by ICHOM leadership, and marketing and travel expenses.
 Funding can be sourced by a single institution or by multiple institutions combining together.

 To avoid potential conflicts of interest in recommending specific outcome indicators that bias towards specific products, we do not include life science representatives in our Working Groups or as direct funders.
-However, we do recognize that life science firms have a strong role to play in enabling value-based health care.
-For this reason, we hold an open review period in which all stakeholders, including medical technology and life sciences representatives, can comment on our Standard Sets while they are still in development.
+However, we do recognize that life science firms have a strong role to play in enabling value-based healthcare.
+For this reason, we hold an open review period in which all stakeholders, including medical technology and life sciences representatives, can comment on our Sets while they are still in development.

 The unit of analysis is the major entity being analyzed – the ‘what’ or the ‘who’.
-For ICHOM’s Standard Sets there is more than one unit of analysis, including the individual patient, groups or large populations of patients (as defined within the scope of each Standard Set), provider organizations, provider networks, healthcare plans and individual healthcare professionals.
+For ICHOM’s Sets there is more than one unit of analysis, including the individual patient, groups or large populations of patients (as defined within the scope of each Set), provider organizations, provider networks, healthcare plans and individual healthcare professionals.

-We also engage patient charities and advocacy organizations in our wider mission – of supporting a patient-centered approach to health care through patient-reported outcomes measurement.
+We also engage patient charities and advocacy organizations in our wider mission – of supporting a patient-centered approach to healthcare through patient-reported outcomes measurement.